airbytehq/airbyte-ai-connectors/README.md

 # AI Connectors

-This repository contains auto-generated Python connector packages for Airbyte AI integrations.
-These connectors are designed to interface directly with AI Agents to quickly fetch data from external services on-demand.
-These connectors can be made available to your agents via Python SDK, MCP (coming soon) or API (coming soon).
+### A unified interface for AI agents to fetch your data.
+Airbyte AI Connectors are auto‑generated Python connector packages that let AI agents call third‑party APIs through strongly typed, well‑documented tools.
+Each connector is a standalone Python package that you can use directly in your app, plug into an agent framework, or expose through MCP (coming soon) and APIs(coming soon).

+## What this repo contains
+* Auto‑generated Python SDKs for specific SaaS APIs (for example Gong, Stripe, GitHub).
+* A consistent connector layout so you can understand and extend any connector quickly.
+* Ready‑to-use clients that validate auth, handle schemas, and expose typed methods for each operation.

-## Python SDK Example Installation
+## Quickstart with the Python SDK
 The Python SDK exposes Airbyte AI Connectors as native Python clients.
 These can run standalone or be attached as tools inside frameworks like PydanticAI or LangChain.
 To get started, add the connector package to your dependencies or `pyproject.toml`.
 For this installation, we will use Gong as an example:

 ```yaml